 THE EAST AFRICAN COMMUNITY

-The East African Community (EAC) is the regional intergovernmental organisation of the Republics of Kenya, Uganda, the United Republic of Tanzania, Republic of Rwanda and Republic of Burundi with its headquarters in Arusha, Tanzania.
-The Treaty for Establishment of the East African Community was signed on 30th November 1999 and entered into force on 7th July 2000 following its ratification by the Original 3 Partner States – Kenya, Uganda and Tanzania.
-The Republic of Rwanda and the Republic of Burundi acceded to the EAC Treaty on 18th June 2007 and became full Members of the Community with effect from 1st July 2007.
+The East African Community (EAC) is the regional intergovernmental organisation of the Republics of Burundi, Kenya, Rwanda, South Sudan, Uganda, and the United Republic of Tanzania, with its organisational headquarters in Arusha, Tanzania.
+The Treaty for Establishment of the East African Community was signed on 30th November 1999 and entered into force on 7th July 2000 following its ratification by the original 3 partner states – Kenya, Uganda and Tanzania.
+Rwanda acceded to the EAC Treaty on 18th June 2007 and became a full member of the Community with effect from 1st July 2007.

 Aims and Objectives

-The EAC aims at widening and deepening co-operation among the Partner States in, among others, political, economic and social fields for their mutual benefit.
-To this extent the EAC countries established a Customs Union in 2005 and are working towards the establishment of a Common Market by 2010, subsequently a Monetary Union by 2012 and ultimately a Political Federation of the East African States.
+The EAC aims at widening and deepening mutually-beneficial cooperation among the Partner States in the political, economic and social fields.
+To this extent, the EAC countries established a Customs Union in 2005 and are working towards the establishment of a Common Market by 2010, subsequently a Monetary Union by 2012 and ultimately a Political Federation of the East African States.

 Enlargement of the Community

 The regional integration process is at a high pitch at the moment.
-The encouraging progress of the East African Customs Union, the enlargement of the Community with admission of Rwanda, Burundi and South Sudan, the ongoing negotiations of the East African Common Market as well as the consultations on fast tracking the process towards East African Federation all underscore the serious determination of the East African leadership and citizens to construct a powerful and sustainable East African economic and political bloc.
+The encouraging progress of the East African Customs Union, the establishment of the East African Common Market in 2010 as well as the implementation of the East African Monetary Union Protocol all underscore the serious determination of the East African leadership and citizens to construct a powerful and sustainable East African economic and political bloc.